 Publish Globally In No Time

-PublishDrive gets your books into thousands of bookstores.
-It's free to sign up and try it out:
+PublishDrive gets your books into thousands of stores worldwide.
+It's free to sign up and try it out for 14 days:

 What can be copyrighted?

 It is crucial to note that while the work itself can be copyrighted, the idea behind it cannot.
 For instance, you cannot register the copyright of the idea of an orphan boy discovering he's a wizard.
 However, the text of J.K.
 Rowling's Harry Potter and the Philosopher's Stone, as published by Bloomsbury, is copyrighted due to its unique expression of that idea.